samadhi1311/flowlytica/README.md

 #### Application procedure

-1. Get the URL, time range and media type from the frontend and pass to the backend.
+-   [x] Get the URL, count and media types from the frontend and pass to the backend.
-2. Identify the social media platform and entity status (Eg: public/private).
+-   [ ] Identify the social media platform and entity status (Eg: public/private).
-3. Scrape the URL and download media.
+-   [ ] Scrape the URL and download media.
-4. Process media using relavent models.
+-   [ ] Process media using relavent models.
-5. Send results as `json` to the frontend.
+-   [ ] Send results as `json` to the frontend.
-6. Visualize results in the frontend.
+-   [ ] Visualize results in the frontend.